fhir-fi/finnish-base-profiles/input/pagecontent/Provenance-id-for-provenance-1-intro.md

 #### How to communicate Kanta custodian and register information

-In this example Kanta custodian information (finnish rekisterinpitäjä) is communicated in agent.
+In this example Kanta custodian information (Finnish rekisterinpitäjä) is communicated in agent.
 It refers to organization via identifier, custodian registry is not part of finnish SOTE-organization registry (it uses it's own registry 1.2.246.537.6.40174) so it might not exist as an organization resource.